8cH9azbsFifZ/corvix/readme.txt

 Optionally:
 ===========
-Create a personal ~/.phonebook containing names in the form
+Create a personal ~/.phonebook.

-JohnMueller 491234567890

 Then you may use
 # sms JohnMueller 'whatever i want to sms to u!'